bgplab/bgplab/docs/policy/f-orf.md

   2 accepted prefixes
 ```

-Once you have verified your routers agreed to use ORF, clear the EBGP session and observe the reduced number of inbound updates on RTR:
+Once you have verified your routers have agreed to use ORF, clear the EBGP session and observe the reduced number of inbound updates on RTR:

 [![](policy-orf-printout-orf.png)](policy-orf-printout-orf.png)

 !!! note
-    The BGP daemon in FRRouting release 10.0.1 resends the BGP prefixes permitted by the ORF filter three times.
+    The FRRouting BGP daemon resends the BGP prefixes permitted by the ORF filter three times (tested with FRRouting release 10.5.1).
 That's probably a bug that might be fixed when you do this lab exercise.

 Some devices have **show** commands that display installed ORF entries.
 For example, you can use the **show bgp *af* neighbor *address* received prefix-filter** command on FRRouting to display them: